chrismahony/processing_piplines_bluebear/analysis_scRNAseq/README.md

 #this sporkforlife function will process, aggregate samples and cluster to the number of target_n_cluster using Seurat
+#once the target number of clusters has been reached then Seurat::FindAllMarkers() will run for that resolution

 process_scrna_data(dirs, sample_names, target_n_clusters = 5,
                                resolution_range = seq(0.05, 0.3, by = 0.5),
                                min_nFeature_RNA = 500, max_nFeature_RNA = 7000,